IPG-Automotive-UK/Aslan-CarMaker/README.md

 1. Build the Aslan catkin workspace
 2. Build the CarMaker ROS node workspace
 3. Build the custom CarMaker executable for the project

+## Status
+### LiDAR RSI
+The Aslan-CarMaker implementation can currently support at most one LiDAR RSI unit.
+Only the first LiDAR on the CarMaker vehicle is transmitted to Aslan.
+Other units than the first one are ignored and should not be used at the moment as they would only slow down the simulation.

+CarMaker has no user-friendly method to implement a rotating LiDAR at the moment.
+All sensors in CarMaker could be rotated and moved with explicit commands during the simulation.
+This can best be done in the underlying C code of the CarMaker ROS node implementation in the future.
+At the moment, a rotating LiDAR can also be effectively implemented by setting the sensor's field of view to 360°.
+We recommend this approach as the incoming data would be equivalent to a full cycle of a physical rotating LiDAR unit.

+### RADAR RSI
+The Aslan-CarMaker implementation can currently support at most one RADAR RSI unit.
+Only the first RADAR on the CarMaker vehicle is transmitted to Aslan.
+Other units than the first one are ignored and should not be used at the moment as they would only slow down the simulation.

+### Global Navigation System
+A Global Navigation sensor in CarMaker can be used to simulate a physical GPS mounted on the ego vehicle.
+A few prerequisites need to be met to simulate a GPS system in CarMaker.
+They are described in detail in Section 20.14 of the CarMaker Reference Manual.
+In summary, the IPG Scenario that is currently running must have realistic set values for the latitude and longitude of the scenario origin.
+The actual date and time of the simulation need to be set in the Misc. section of the Environment parameters in CarMaker.
+For the chosen date of the simulation, the appropriate navigation message files must be downloaded from [NASA's archives](https://cddis.nasa.gov/Data_and_Derived_Products/GNSS/broadcast_ephemeris_data.html).

+### Vehicle Control
+A simplified translator is implemented that converts Aslan vehicle control requests to CarMaker vehicle control signals.
+Currently these translators are linear and bypass any complex non-linear steering, gas pedal, and brake pedal parameters from the CarMaker vehicle model.
+Aslan sends a normalised torque request and/or steering request to CarMaker which gets linearly mapped to brake pedal position, gas pedal position, and steering wheel angle.

+### Documentation
+This is the main documentation that describes the higher level functionality and state of the Aslan-CarMaker implementation.
+The backbone of this project on the CarMaker side is a publicly available project which implements a basic ROS node inside CarMaker and synchronises it with a simple external ROS node.
+The example project is available in the [FAQ section](https://ipg-automotive.com/support/client-area/faq/ticket/how-can-i-use-carmaker-with-ros/) of the IPG Client Area.
+The documentation of the original example can still be found in the doc/ folder of this project.
+A lot of the information inside the documentation is not applicable to this specific project but users can still find it to be a really useful aid and source of knowledge.
+Specifically note that any work on node synchronisation based on a specific incoming message has been removed from the current implementation.

 ## Usage
 ### Start CarMaker